New conjecture on exact Dirac zero-modes of lattice fermions: New conjecture

 \section{New conjecture}

-In the previous section, we have discussed that the maximal number of lattice fermion in terms of the Betti numbers of the continuum manifold.
-In Table.~\ref{table:betti} we summarize the relation of the sum of the Betti numbers and the maximal number of fermion species.
+In the previous section, we have discussed that the maximal number of Dirac zero modes of lattice fermions in terms of the Betti numbers of the manifold.
+In Table.~\ref{table:betti}, we summarize the relation of the sum of the Betti numbers and the maximal number of Dirac zero-modes.

-From these facts, we propose a new conjecture on the number of fermion species on the discretized manifold.
-The conjecture is as follows: \begin{conj} We firstly impose the following five conditions on the fermion action of the lattice-discretized $D$-dimensional manifold $\mathcal M$: \begin{enumerate}[i.] \item Central difference; anti-hermiticity of the Dirac matrix in the action holds due to this condition. \item $\gamma_{5}$ hermiticity; even the action with the mass term or the Wilson term satisfies this condition. \item Four spinors; this condition assures the linear independence of the lattice action for each direction. \item Locality; this condition leads to finite-hopping actions although it may be unnecessary for our conjecture because non-locality usually decreases the number of species. \item Finite volume lattice; our conjecture claims that the fermion action on the finite-volume lattice picks up the topology of the continuum manifold. \end{enumerate} Our conjecture claims that, as long as these conditions hold, the maximal number of fermion species on the lattice-discretized $D$-dimensional manifold is equal to the summation of Betti numbers $\beta_{r}({\mathcal M})$ over $0\leq r\leq D$ for the continuum manifold ${\mathcal M}$.
+From these facts, we propose a new conjecture on the number of exact Dirac zero-modes on the discretized torus, hyperball, their direct-product space, and hypersphere.
+Hereafter, we denote these manifolds as $\mathcal M$.
+The conjecture is as follows: \begin{conj} We firstly impose the following six conditions on the free fermion action of $\mathcal M$: \begin{enumerate}[i.] \item Difference operator; we adopt a certain difference in Dirac operator so that anti-hermiticity of the Dirac matrix in the action holds.
+For the torus, it is just a central difference.
+It is not a central difference at the boundary of the hyperball since we take the Dirichlet boundary condition for it.
+For the case of sphere lattices, we adopt a difference similar to the central difference as discussed in Eq.~\ref{eq:sphere_action}. \item $\gamma_{D+1}$ hermiticity or axis-symmetric Dirac spectrum; we only consider lattice fermions with real-axis-symmetric Dirac eigenvalue spectrum.
+This condition is satisfied by $\gamma_{D+1}$ hermiticity in even dimensions. \item $2^{D/2}$ or $2^{(D+1)/2}$ spinors; this condition assures the linear independence of the lattice action for each direction.
+When $D$ is even(odd), we consider $2^{D/2}$($2^{(D+1)/2}$) spinors. \item Locality; this condition leads to finite-hopping actions although it may be unnecessary for our conjecture because non-locality usually decreases the number of zero-modes. \item Finite volume lattice; our conjecture claims that the fermion action on the finite-volume lattice picks up the topology of the continuum manifold. \item Fermion formulation on sphere; we restrict our argument on spheres only to the specific fermion formulation we adopt in this paper.
+We here do not introduce spin connection or vierbein since the fermion is defined on the spherical coordinate. \end{enumerate} Our conjecture claims that, as long as these conditions hold, the maximal number of exact Dirac zero-modes of free fermions on the lattice-discretized $D$-dimensional manifold is equal to the summation of Betti numbers $\beta_{r}({\mathcal M})$ over $0\leq r\leq D$ for the continuum manifold ${\mathcal M}$.
 It is expressed as